 What You Do After an Employee Engagement Survey Matters

 Good for you!
-You recognized the importance of assessing your level of employee engagement as part of your talent management strategy to improve employee advocacy, discretionary effort and retention.
-To make an impact, focus on what you do after an employee engagement survey.
+You recognized the importance of assessing your level of employee engagement as part of your talent management strategy to improve employee advocacy, discretionary effort, and retention.
+To truly make an impact, however, you must focus on what you do after an employee engagement survey.

 In our experience, designing and administering employee engagement surveys is the easy part.
 While it is a great start, the survey is just the beginning.
 Engagement surveys provide the data you need to improve, but you must take concrete action to improve employee engagement and retention after an employee engagement survey.

 Six Steps to Take After an Employee Engagement Survey